o3de/o3de.org/content/docs/userguide/ui/editor/previewing-setting-size.md

 ---
-description: ' Set your game UI canvas size in &ALYlong; &ui-canvas-editor; Preview to visualize how your canvas might look at different screen resolutions and to see how the interactive elements change state. '
+description: ' Set your game UI canvas size in Amazon Lumberyard UI Editor Preview to visualize how your canvas might look at different screen resolutions and to see how the interactive elements change state. '
 title: Setting Canvas Size in Preview